-Course Outcomes: Upon the completion of this course, the students would be able:
+Course Outcomes: Upon the completion of this course, the students would be able to:

-- To analyse historical processes for overview of urban settlements and their various urban patterns. - To identify common elements for categorization of urban patterns based on different parameters. - To demonstrate familiarity with chronological evolution of different cities and their functional and spatial characteristics in different time periods. - To develop understanding about various urban processes and different parameters affecting the functioning of a city in terms of its character and pattern.
+- CO1 Recognize the historical processes for overview of urban settlements and their various urban patterns. - CO2 Demonstrate familiarity with chronological evolution of different cities and their functional and spatial characteristics in different time periods. - CO3 Distinguish the various urban processes and different parameters affecting the functioning - CO4 Relate to a city in terms of its character and pattern. - CO5 Infer the common elements for categorization of urban patterns based on different parameters. - CO6 Categorize the locational, developmental, political, economic, technological, social and cultural factors historically shaping the Asian cities.